jonsnow14/Maira_DB_perfromance_Schema/README.md

 Log in to MariaDB:
 Access the MariaDB command-line interface:

-mysql -u root -p
+'mysql -u root -p'

 Enter your root password when prompted.
 Check Performance Schema Status:
 Run the following SQL command to verify that the Performance Schema is enabled:
-SHOW VARIABLES LIKE 'performance_schema';
+'SHOW VARIABLES LIKE 'performance_schema'';

 If it is enabled, you should see: